 With oil production having reached a record level in 2018 and further plans to expand coal and oil production, Kazakhstan is deepening its dependence on fossil fuels and failing to take steps towards achieving a Paris Agreement-compatible emissions pathway.

 The renewable energy targets of 3% by 2020, 10% by 2030 and 50% by 2050 need to be considerably strengthened to match Kazakhstan’s stated recognition of the need to transition into a greener future.
 Prioritising the modernisation of existing coal plants, as well as planning to replace some coal capacity with natural gas is short-sighted, considering that gas is not a long-term solution for the deep decarbonisation needed to keep warming to 1.5˚C. Current policy projections remain “Highly Insufficient” and are projected to miss Kazakhstan’s “Insufficient” Paris Agreement target by a wide margin.

-On a more positive note, the Kazakhstan ETS resumed operation in 2018 after a one year hiatus.
+Kazakhstan’s Nationally Determined Contribution (NDC) contains an unconditional target to reduce GHG emissions by 15% below 1990 levels by 2030, including emissions from land use, land use change and forestry (LULUCF).
+If emissions from the LULUCF sector are excluded, this target is equivalent to an emissions reduction of 17% below 1990.
+Based on this unconditional NDC target, we rate Kazakhstan “Insufficient.”
 The “Insufficient” rating indicates that Kazakhstan’s climate plans are not consistent with holding warming to below 2°C, let alone limiting it to 1.5°C as required under the Paris Agreement, and is instead consistent with warming between 2°C and 3°C.